 Frugality is a lifestyle choice.
 It is a conscious and intentional effort to save money wherever possible so as to enjoy the things you truly love.

 These myths mentioned above have held many back from being frugal.
 Now that you know the truth, I hope you would be motivated to make a change.

 I also hope that you share this article with your network so that they can benefit as well.

 Penny hoarder is a great site to start from if you want to learn more about frugality.

 Thank you for reading up to this point.

-I intend to be more frugal and intentional about my spending over the next few months and I would like to challenge you to do the same.
+I intend to be more intentional about my spending over the next few months and I would like to challenge you to do the same.